This step-by-step guide to creating a budget will help you build a budgeting spreadsheet and give you the tools you need to manage it.

 - J&J reduce their grocery budget to $300.

 Believe it or not, this budget hits very close to home.
-This is actually a rough outline of the budget Ashley and I had when we first got married, except we cut even more expenses.
-We were able to get our grocery bill down to $150 a month….YES $150 a month!
+This is actually a rough outline of the budget my husband and I followed in 2012.
+Except we cut even more expenses.
+We were able to get our grocery bill down to $150 a month….YES, $150 a month!
 Man, that sucked… We also reduced our entertainment and gas budget as much as we could.
-It was very hard, but with a lot of discipline we were able to save around $800-$900 a month.
+It was very hard, but with a lot of discipline, we were able to save around $800-$900 a month.
 We had to get creative with meals, but we were able to have a down payment for a house within a year!

 Do you operate on a budget?
 How do plan out your budget?